rust-lang/rust/text/0000-ques-in-main.md

 note that the `start` lang item is not in libcore.
 It should not be a problem to move pieces from libstd to libcore later.

+It would be nice if we could figure out a way to enable use of `?` in _dynamic_ test-harness tests, but I do not think this is an urgent problem.

 All of the code samples in this RFC need to be reviewed for correctness and proper use of idiom.